lfr/FSharp.Domain.Validation/docs/demo.md

 # Fable validation demo 💙

-Type something below and try to guess what `validate` does, knowing that the helper `Result.toText` just renders `Result<_,_>` using different emojis for success and error.
+Type something below and try to guess what `validate` does, knowing that the helper `Result.toText` is just a one-liner that renders `Result<_,_>`'s content using different emojis for success and error.
 <div class="object-container">
     <object type="text/html" data="https://validation-blocks-fable.herokuapp.com/"></object>
 </div>